Manusha-Sathsara/healthsync/DEPLOYMENT.md

    - Click on **Settings** tab
    - Scroll down to **Pages** section in the left sidebar
    - Under **Source**, select **GitHub Actions**
-   - The workflow will automatically run when you push to the main branch
+   - The workflow will automatically run when you push to the master branch

 3. **Access your deployed site**:
    - Your site will be available at: `https://manusha-sathsara.github.io/healthsync/`